colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter1_v2.1.2.md

 **[Diagram 5: Multi-Agent Query Flow - See diagram5-query-flow-v2.mermaid]**

+For the complete multi-agent query flow showing coordination between specialists and how all seven layers interact, see Diagram 5 (Multi-Agent Query Flow).

 #### Example: End-to-End Multi-Agent Query Flow

 **User asks:** "Can I schedule with Dr. Martinez today, and will my insurance cover a cardiology consultation?"